lgeurts/lgeurts.github.io/_posts/2022-10-22-distraction-free-writing-in-vim.md

 `let g:goyo_height=50`

-Finally, as piece de resistance I added a shortcut by bounding the toggle feature to the key <Leader>g:
+Finally, as a piece de resistance I added a shortcut by bounding the toggle feature to the key <Leader>g:

 `map <Leader>g :Goyo<CR>`